awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-nodejs.rds.md

 To connect to a database, [add the driver](#nodejs-rds-drivers) to your application, load the driver in your code, and [create a connection object](#nodejs-rds-connect) with the environment properties provided by Elastic Beanstalk\.
 The configuration and connection code vary depending on the database engine and framework that you use\.

+**Note**
+For learning purposes or test environments, you can use Elastic Beanstalk to add a DB instance\.
-For production environments, create a DB instance outside of your Elastic Beanstalk environment to decouple your environment resources from your database resources\.
-Using an external DB instance lets you connect to the same database from multiple environments and perform blue\-green deployments\.
+For production environments, you can create a DB instance outside of your Elastic Beanstalk environment to decouple your environment resources from your database resources\.
+This way, when you terminate your environment, the DB instance isn’t deleted\.
+An external DB instance also lets you connect to the same database from multiple environments and perform [blue\-green deployments](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.CNAMESwap.html)\.
 For instructions, see [Using Elastic Beanstalk with Amazon Relational Database Service](AWSHowTo.RDS.md)\.

 **Topics**
 + [Adding a DB Instance to Your Environment](#nodejs-rds-create)